iPhone 6 watch. iPhone watch

 Pebble Smart Watch Steel

-• compatibility with iOS, Android platforms;
+• compatible with iOS, Android platforms;

 • monochrome display, backlight, 144x168, 1.26″;